Oman Country Brief

 Time now in Muscat:

-Visas can be obtained on arrival, one month visas can be extended by a further 30 days with a small charge, if you are staying less than 10 days a tourist visa can be applied for, this can be extended by another 10 days.
+Travellers to Oman must apply in advance for an e-visa to enter the country, on the Royal Oman Police website.
+Tourists need to apply for an unsponsored visa.
+One month visas can be extended by a further 30 days with a small charge, if you are staying less than 10 days a tourist visa can be applied for, this can be extended by another 10 days.
 Please check with the Oman Embassy on charges and your visa requirements.

 It is advised that visitors to Oman are up-to-date with primary boosters such as MMR.
 You should ensure that you have been further vaccinated against diseases such as Tetanus, which are usually administered when you are a young baby.
 You may also want to consider a Hepatitis A vaccination.